georgejieh/EmergenWorld/README.md

 > - The responsibility of knowledge transmission to future generations
 > - The isolation that comes with unique perception of reality
 >
-> *The Eighth Sphere has no completion point and may be entered by perhaps one in one hundred thousand of those who achieve the Seventh Sphere, making such individuals exceedingly rare - perhaps a handful in an entire age of the world.*
+> *The Eighth Sphere has no completion point and may be entered by perhaps one in one hundred thousand of those non-gifted individuals who achieve the Seventh Sphere, though gifted individuals progress at a somewhat higher rate if they possess the drive for theoretical innovation.
+Such individuals remain exceedingly rare - perhaps a handful in an entire age of the world.*
 >
 > ---
 >